ophub/luci-app-amlogic/README.md

 ### Version branch selection is one option

 - Set version branch: Defaults to the branch of the current OpenWrt firmware.
 You can freely choose other branches or customize the branch, such as `5.10`, `5.15`, etc. The `OpenWrt` and `Kernel` `[Online Download Update]` operations will download and update based on the selected branch.

+### Amlogic Box Plugin Branch Settings

+- Amlogic Box Plugin Branch Settings: The system defaults to the Lua-based `main` branch, but you can customize it to the `js` (JavaScript) branch or others as needed.
+This setting directly applies to the `[Only update Amlogic Service]` action under `[Online Download Update]`, where the system will execute the download and update based on your currently selected branch.
+Please note that the main and js branches differ only in their underlying programming languages and are completely identical in overall functionality; for example, the underlying shell scripts invoked for core features like `installing OpenWrt`, `updating the kernel`, and `Snapshot Management` are exactly the same.

 ### Other options